SteveDeJongh/LS_170/review.md

 frame check sequence

 33. **Give an overview of the Internet/Network Layer and it's role.**
-The primary function fo the protocols at this layer is to facilitate communication between hosts (e.g. computer) on different networks.
+The primary function of the protocols at this layer is to facilitate communication between hosts (e.g. computer) on different networks.
+The IP protocol uses IP addresses, which are created in a logical manner and allowing network devices to direct the data in the right general direction even if it does not know of the exact location of the final address.

 The IP (internet protocol) is the predominant protoocl used at this layer for itner-network communication.
 There are two version IPv4 and IPv6 currently in use.
 The two systems primary features are:
 -Routing capabiliy via IP addressing